-- Kelp – biotin, bromine, calcium, choline, copper, inositol, iodine, potassium, selenium, vitamins A, B, C and E, and zinc.
+- Kelp – biotin, bromine, calcium, choline, copper, inositol, iodine, potassium, selenium, vitamins A, B, C, E, and zinc.

 - Yogurt – probiotics and good bacteria for the dog's digestive health.

-Dog supplements must be used in moderation.
+You must use dog supplements in moderation.
 A complete and varied diet is almost always enough to provide all the nutrients needed by active dogs.
-If using supplements in powder or liquid form, make sure you thoroughly inspect labels and avoid those dog supplements that contain binders, sugar, yeast and other fillers.
+If using supplements in powder or liquid form, make sure you thoroughly inspect labels and avoid those dog supplements that contain binders, sugar, yeast, and other fillers.

 Dog's Natural Environment and Lifestyle

-Beyond dog food and pet medication, the dog’s way of life must also be considered.
+Beyond dog food and pet medication, you must also consider the dog’s way of life.
 This aspect could be a serious dilemma for most pet owners who want to raise dogs holistically.
-You shouldn't let it deter you from going with the holistic dog health approach, however, and here's why.

 Methods of Holistic Dog Health Approach